maiuchi/covid19_map/index.md

 library(viridis)

 #if you don't have the listed packages installed...
-#please do by calling the function "install.packages("put the name of the package")"
+#please do so by calling the function "install.packages("put the name of the package")"
 ```

 ### check and set your working directly